KasunDA/developers.spiceworks.com/source/documentation/reports/sharing-reports.md

 ###Finding A Report
-The IT Pros in the community may already have written a report you need.
+The IT pros in the community may already have written a report you need.
 Just visit the [Shared Reports](http://community.spiceworks.com/reports) section of the community.
 You'll see the top-rated reports on the main page.
 To see more reports click on See More.

 **To import the report you find:**